kas21e6/satoshi-piggy-bank/README.md

 ### Enable the I2C thingamajig

-For the tiny screen and Pi to be able to talk to each other, you need the I2C thing enabled.
+For the tiny screen and Pi to be able to talk to each other, the I2C thing has to be enabled.
 To enable it follow [this guide](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).

-After going through the guide above, you can enter the command below to see if things are working
+After going through the guide above, enter the command below to see if things are working

 ```bash
 sudo i2cdetect -y 0
 ```

-If a number shows up in the grid that means your Pi can now see the connected screen!
+If a number shows up in the grid that means your Pi is now seeing the connected screen!

 ### Keep installing stuff